 VISA APPLICANT/VISA LETTER/ EMBASSY LETTER AMOUNT a.
 Application & Registration fee (Non-refundable) AED 1,000/- b.
-First Installment Fee (Non-refundable) AED 5,000/- c.
-Visa Fee (Applicable for a 3 year visa) - Fully Non- AED 5,750/- d.
-Passport Guarantee (Refundable at the time of visa AED 2,500/- e.
-1st Cheque Payment (Non-refundable) AED 11,750/- f.
-2 nd Cheque Payment AED 11,750/- g.
-3 rd Cheque Payment AED 11,750/- h.
-TOEFL Exam Fee AED 500/- i.
-TOEFL Book AED 500/- j.
-1st 3 months of Hostel Fees (AED 1,600/ per month) AED 4,800/- k.
-Hostel Deposit (Refundable) AED 1,000/- TOTAL FIRST PAYMENT AED 56,300/-
+First Installment Fee (Non-refundable after AED 5,000/- d.
+Visa Fee (Applicable for a 3 year visa) - Fully Non- AED 6,000/- e.
+Passport Guarantee (Refundable at the time of visa AED 2,500/- f.
+UAE National ID AED 500/- g.
+1st Cheque Payment (Non-refundable) AED 13,000/- h.
+TOEFL Exam Fee AED 600/- i.
+TOEFL Book AED 550/- j.
+1st 4 months of Hostel Fees (AED 1750 per month) AED 7000/- k.
+Hostel Deposit (Refundable) AED 1000/- 1.
+Medical Insurance (4 years) AED 4,000/- TOTAL FIRST PAYMENT AED 41,150/-

-E. PAYMENT TERMS
+PAYMENT TERMS

-- ii.
-TOEFL (Institutional) exam fees of AED 500/- (subject to change) or IELTS-CES exam fees of AED 895/- (subject to change) is to be paid along with the application fees.
-Students holding required TOEFL (IBT) or IELTS (Academic) scores as per the admission criteria (mentioned in BBA Catalog 2013-2014) are exempted from the English Placement Test.
-Student appearing for TOEFL (Institutional) at SUC can repeat the exam maximum 2 times by paying the required fees. - iii.
-AED 500/- [Compulsory] to be paid as rental for the TOEFL book or AED 750/- for purchase of IELTS book.
-If the student passes the exam, & returns the TOEFL book along with the CD to the SUC in good condition, AED 300/- would be refunded back to the student and AED 200/- would be deducted as book rental charges.
-Otherwise the Deposit amount will be forfeited.
+- a.
+TOEFL (Institutional) exam fees of AED 600/- (subject to change) or IELTS-CES exam fees of AED 950/- (subject to change) is to be paid along with the application fees.
+Students holding required TOEFL (IBT) or IELTS (Academic) scores as per the admission criteria are exempted from the English Placement Test.
+Student appearing for TOEFL (Institutional) at SUC can repeat the exam maximum 2 times by paying the required fees. - b.
+AED 550/- [Compulsory] to be paid as rental for the TOEFL book or AED 800/- for purchase of IELTS book.
+If the student passes the exam, & returns the TOEFL book along with the CD to the SUC in good condition, AED 300/- would be refunded back to the student and AED 250/- would be deducted as book rental charges.
+Otherwise the deposited amount will be forfeited.

-F. GENERAL TERMS
+GENERAL TERMS

-- 1. Prospective student joining the SUC BBA Program is required to take English Placement Test of TOEFL (Institutional)/IELTS & Mathematics Placement Test. - 2.
-Student who successfully clears both the exams as per the admission criteria (mentioned in BBA Catalog 2014-2015), embarks in BBA Main Program. - 3.
-Student who does not clear the English Placement Test undergo the AIPC (IELTS Academic) as per the admission criteria (mentioned in BBA Catalog 2014-2015) and additional fees will be payable as per the published fees structure. - 4.
-Student who does not clear the Mathematics Placement Test undergo the Mathematics Crash Course as per the admission criteria (mentioned in BBA Catalog 2014-2015) and additional fees will be payable as per the published fees structure. - 5.
-Undertaking (Form # MKTG | ON-029) must be completed with this form & all the documents mentioned in the checklist. - 6.
-Student is eligible only for one type of fee waiver. - 7.
+- 1. Military clearance is mandatory for UAE Nationals below 30 years of age. - 2.
+Prospective student joining the SUC BBA Program is required to take anyone of the English Placement Test approved by MOHESR & SUC Mathematics Placement Test. - 3.
+Student who successfully clears both the exams as per the admission embarks in BBA Main Program. - Student who does not clear the English Placement Test must undergo the AIPC/ KET as per the admission criteria and additional fees will be payable as per the published fees structure. - Student who does not clear the Mathematics Placement Test undergo the Mathematics Crash Course as per the admission criteria and additional fees will be payable as per the published fees structure. - 6.
+Undertaking (Form # MKTG | ON-029) must be completed with this form & all the documents mentioned in the checklist. - 7.
 For weekend class: Student registered into weekend classes cannot shift to normal sessions or vice versa and Attendance is mandatory as per SUC Policy - 8.
+In the event that students would like to avail visa letter from SUC, Visa letter fee structure will be applied - 9.
+Medical Insurance is mandatory for students seeking SUC visa. - 10.
+Student is eligible only for one type of fee waiver / scholarship throughout the study period. - 11.
+Scholarship recommendation letter must be submitted within 30 days of registration, noncompliance will forfeit the scholarship awarded. - 12.
 Fee waiver will be adjusted in the last installment.
-If student wishes to get this included in monthly installment (subject to approval from Finance Department) and cancels his registration in between the semester, the fees will be calculated as per the original fee structure and the fee waiver granted will be revoked. - 9.
-Transportation fee will be applicable if the student is staying in Hostel outside the SUC Campus.
+If student wishes to get this included in monthly installment (subject to approval from the Finance Department) and cancels his registration in between the semester, the fees will be calculated as per the original fee structure and the fee waiver granted will be revoked. - 13.
+Graduation fee of AED 2,500/- will be additional and be applied in final year. - 14.
+Transportation fee will be applicable if the student is staying in Hostel outside the SUC Campus. - 15.
+Transportation fee is as a minimum period of one month.

-G. FEE STRUCTURE FOR VISA APPLICANT (IN USD)
+FEE STRUCTURE FOR VISA APPLICANT (IN USD)

-AY 2014 - 2015 (MAY/SEPTEMBER 2014 & JANUARY 2015 INTAKE)
+AY 2015 - 2016 (MAY/SEPTEMBER 2014 & JANUARY 2015 INTAKE)